-We can all agree that, in most cases, there's more than one way of doing something.
+We can all agree there's more than one way of doing something.

 For example, some people default to the "loop, swoop, and pull" method when they tie their shoes, while others swear by the "bunny ears" technique.
 Either way you swing it, your shoes get tied, right?